Auneor/documentation/content/applications/general/product_images.rst

 Automatically get your product images in Odoo
 =============================================

+The action to automatically get your product images in Odoo appears in any Products or Product Variants list view.
+Here is a step-by-step guide from the Inventory app.

 #.
-Go to :menuselection:`Inventory --> Products --> Products` or Inventory --> Products -->
+Go to :menuselection:`Inventory --> Products --> Products` or :menuselection:`Inventory -->
-   Product Variants.
+   Products --> Product Variants`.

 #.
-Select the products that needs an image.
+On the list view, select the products that needs an image.

    .. important::
       Only the 10K first products or product variants selected will be processed.